Trump Touts Apprentice Ratings, Tells Prayer Breakfast: 'Pray For Arnold'

 Despite the religious underpinning of the National Prayer Breakfast, President Trump couldn't resist settling a score.

 He slammed former California Gov. Arnold Schwarzenegger, his successor as host of Celebrity Apprentice, for poor ratings.
+He also got in a dig at the show's creator, Mark Burnett, who introduced Trump at the breakfast.

 "We had tremendous success on The Apprentice, and when I ran for president, I had to leave the show.
 That's when I knew for sure I was doing it," Trump began.
 "And they hired a big, big movie star, Arnold Schwarzenegger, to take my place.
 And we know how that turned out.
 The ratings went right down the tubes.
 It's been a total disaster.
-And Mark will never, ever bet against Trump again.
+And Mark will never, ever bet against Trump again."

 "And I want to just pray for Arnold, if we can, for those ratings, OK."

-Mark is show creator Mark Burnett.
 Burnett was critical of Trump during the campaign, saying, "I am not now and have never been a supporter of Donald Trump's candidacy.
 I am NOT 'Pro-Trump.'
 Further, my wife and I reject the hatred, division and misogyny that has been a very unfortunate part of his campaign."

 Schwarzenegger responded in a video on Twitter with a provocative proposal: